Hope Uzodimma

-Hope Odidika Uzodimma (born 12 December 1958) is a Nigerian politician who serves as Governor of Imo State.
-On 14 January 2020, the Supreme Court in Nigeria declared Hope Uzodimma of the All Progressives Congress (APC) winner of the 2019 governorship poll in Imo State nullifying the election of the then incumbent Governor Emeka Ihedioha.
+Hope Odidika Uzodimma (born 12 December 1958) is a Nigerian politician who has served as the governor of Imo State since 2020.
+On 14 January 2020, the Supreme Court of Nigeria declared Uzodimma of the All Progressives Congress (APC) winner of the 2019 governorship poll in Imo State, nullifying the election of the then-incumbent governor Emeka Ihedioha.

 Origin

-Hope Uzodimma was born on 12 December 1958 in Omuma to an Igbo Catholic family; his father Chief Michael Uzodinma held the chieftaincy title of Igwe of Ozuh Omuma and his mother was Ezinne Rose Uzodimma (née Nneoha).
+Hope Uzodimma was born on 12 December 1958 in Omuma to an Igbo Catholic family; his father Chief Michael Uzodimma held the chieftaincy title of Igwe of Ozuh Omuma and his mother was Ezinne Rose Uzodimma (née Nneoha).
 He is a kinsman of the Okoro family of Etiti-Omuma.
-Uzodinma is a devout Catholic, and he is married to Chioma Uzodinma with seven children.
+Uzodimma is a devout Catholic, and he is married to Chioma Uzodimma with seven children.

-Concerning his secondary education, he stopped at class two, and claims to hold a Diploma in Maritime Management Technology, and Higher Diploma in the same field, from the Federal University of Technology Owerri.
-He also claims has a bachelor's degree in International Studies and Diplomacy from Washington University in St. Louis but reports indicate otherwise.
-Prior to his entry into politics, Uzodimma was a businessman with vast business interests.
+Uzodimma attended Mgbidi Secondary School in Omumu, Oru West, Imo State, Nigeria, for his secondary education.

+He enrolled in college in 1978 and studied international studies there until 1982 when he received his bachelor’s degree.
+He had already earned an advanced diploma in transport studies before this.

+In May 2024, he delivered the 52nd Convocation Lecture at the University of Nigeria, Nsukka.

+In December 2024, the Federal University of Technology, Owerri (FUTO) conferred on him an Honorary Doctorate in Management (Honoris Causa) at its 36th Convocation, citing his contributions to national development and support for the university.